Renewable Natural Gas: Turning Waste Into Clean Energy

 Dominion Energy is rapidly expanding the use of renewables like solar, wind and hydropower.
-But did you know that renewable energy can also come from farms, food waste and landfills?
+But did you know that renewable energy can also come from our nation’s farms?

 That’s right.
-Thanks to technological innovation, we can capture waste methane from farms and other sources and convert it into clean energy that can heat homes and power businesses.
+Thanks to technological innovation, we can capture waste methane from hog and dairy farms and convert it into clean energy that can heat homes and power businesses.

 It’s called renewable natural gas, or RNG, and it’s transforming the future of clean energy.
 When methane is converted into RNG, it captures 25 times more greenhouse gases from the atmosphere than are released when RNG is used by consumers.
 That makes RNG better than zero-carbon.
 It’s actually carbon-beneficial!

 We’re teaming up with the largest U.S. pork and dairy producers to expand renewable natural gas projects across the country and deliver it to U.S. consumers.
 We’re jointly investing $500 million with Smithfield Foods to produce RNG from U.S. hog farms, and through our partnership with Vanguard Renewables, we’re investing an additional $200 million to develop dairy RNG projects across the U.S. When combined, these partnerships will reduce the same amount of greenhouse gas emissions as taking 650,000 cars off the road or planting 50 million new trees each year.

 When animal waste and other organic material breaks down, it produces methane, or natural gas.
 Converting it into renewable natural gas is simpler than you might think.